What is feature rollout?

 Continuous agile deployment – the process neutrons

-This is considered as the third and the final step in the new feature rollout process.
+This is considered as the third and final step in the new feature rollout process.
 You can also gauge its features similar to an atom’s neutrons.

 With continuous agile deployment, every change that passes through all the other stages of production pipelines gets released in the market for customer use.
 There’s practically no human involvement and only a failed test can prevent the new changes from getting deployed to production.